The free group does not have the finite cover property: Towers and test sequences

 Before moving to the definition of a hyperbolic floor we recall that if $H$ is a subgroup of a group $G$ then a morphism $r:G\to H$ is called a {\em retraction} if $r$ is the identity on $H$.

 \begin{definition}[Hyperbolic floor] Let $G$ be a group and $H$ be a subgroup of $G$.
-Then $G$ has the structure of a hyperbolic floor over $H$, if $G$ acts minimally on a tree $T$ and the action admits a Bass-Serre presentation $(T^1, T^0, \{\gamma_e\})$ such that: \begin{itemize} \item the set of vertices of $T^0$ is partitioned in two sets, $V_1$ and $V_2$, where all the vertices in $V_1$ are surface type vertices; \item $T^1$ is bipartite between $V_1$ and $V(T^1)\setminus V_1$; \item $H$ is the free product of the stabilizers of vertices in $V_2$; \item either there exists a retraction $r:G\to H$ that, for every $v\in V_1$, sends $\Stab_G(v)$ to a non abelian image or $H$ is cyclic and there exists a retraction $r': G * \Z \to H * \Z$ which, for every $v\in V_1$, sends $\Stab_G(v)$ to a non abelian image. \end{itemize} \end{definition}
+Then $G$ has the structure of a hyperbolic floor over $H$, if $G$ acts minimally and nontrivially on a tree $T$ so that the action admits a Bass-Serre presentation $(T^1, T^0, \{\gamma_e\})$ that satisfies the following conditions: \begin{itemize} \item there is exactly one vertex $w$ in $T^0$ which is not of surface type with $Stab_G(w)=H$; \item the subtree $T^1$ is bipartite between vertices in the orbit of $w$ and surface type vertices; \item either there exists a retraction $r:G\to H$ that sends every surface type vertex group to a non abelian image or $H$ is cyclic and there exists a retraction $r': G * \Z \to H * \Z$ with the same property. \end{itemize} \end{definition}

 If a group has the structure of a hyperbolic floor (over some subgroup), and the corresponding Bass-Serre presentation contains just one surface type vertex then we call the hyperbolic floor {\em a surface flat}.